For Who? – Frequently Asked Questions

 Because Smart is registered for value-added tax (VAT, or Umsatzsteuer), invoices issued by Smart to your clients will include VAT.
 There are some exceptions to this, like issuing invoices to business clients abroad.
 For teaching activities that are VAT-exempt and fulfill specific criteria, Smart is able to issue VAT-free invoices.

 I’m a trainer, teacher or coach.
 Can I use Smart to send VAT-free invoices?

 Yes, when specific criteria are met (we can provide you with all the details).
-In the future this will become even easier, as the cooperative is setting up the Smart Bildungswerk to handle classes, workshops and seminars.
+Depending on your individual situation, your activities will be processed by the Smart Bildungswerk to handle classes, workshops and seminars.

 I don’t have a German tax number.
 Can I work through Smart?

 Yes.
 Smart cooperative can issue contracts and invoices to your clients on your behalf.
 To receive your income, you must become a member of Smart.
-We will provide you with an employment contract, based on the amount you earn, and how much you want to receive each month.
+We will provide you with an employment contract, based on the amount you earn.

 I don’t have any clients or contracts.
 Can I join Smart?

 Yes, you can become a member of the Smart cooperative at any time.
 However, an employment contract can only begin once your client has signed an order form with the cooperative for your services, so that Smart can issue invoices.

 Do I have to use Smart for all my payments?